-This award-winning rye sourdough that takes a lot of time and hard work, but the reward is a rye loaf with a deep, mellow flavour and a melt-in-your mouth texture that is unlike anything you’ll find in the supermarket or even your usual artisan bakery.
+This award-winning rye sourdough takes time and hard work, but the reward is a rye loaf with a deep, mellow flavour and a melt-in-your mouth texture that is unlike anything you’ll find in the supermarket or even your usual artisan bakery.
 With no sugar, yeast or animal-based products added this is a loaf that is nutritious, filling, and healthy.

 For 150g of motherdough (feeding it 2 times a day, for 5 days):